-Trafficking claims so many girls in Nepal that in one area, several villages are left without any teenage girls.
-Spiritual, relational, and economic poverty drive families to sell their daughters into slavery in their own cities or across borders to India and throughout Asia.
+Trafficking claims so many girls in Nepal that in one district, villages are left with no teenage girls.
+Spiritual, relational, and economic poverty drive families to sell their daughters into sexual slavery.

 To prevent the sale of girls, we have teams in remote villages to offer families God’s view that their daughters were given as a blessing.
 We provide income-generating alternatives and a school.

 Traffickers prey upon poor, rural communities that often suffer food shortages.
 Under these vulnerabilities, families can see selling their girls as an immediate relief.

 Nepal Anti-trafficking works in the highest risk villages to show families a way to address their poverty and keep their daughters.
 We provide income-generating alternatives such as goat farming.
 Some of the teen girls have joined the family animal husbandry, while younger girls can now go to school.